dwilliams/Presentations/20170918 - Embedded Exchange Meetup/presentation.rst

   * No one wants a light that takes 30 seconds to turn on, or an HVAC system that stops working when the internet connection fails.

+  * This is a primary use of embedded systems. (and the sensors)

 ----

 :id: where-are-we-going